Jelmerro/crossdirstat/README.md

 Free open-source cross-platform file & directory statistics as found on [Github](https://github.com/Jelmerro/crossdirstat)

+I have personally replaced crossdirstat with ncdu for the most part, so major features are not planned, but I will update the Electron version occasionally.
+See below for features, installation and why I made crossdirstat all those years ago.

 ## Features

 - Generate a directory tree for any given folder